AChengy/ConvetCodetoLength/README.md

 # ConvetCodetoLength

-So there is a kid at our school who would always go around asking people how long their code is.
-One day I decided to write a little crappy program that would take a source code find how long each line is and then calculate the length.
-The font size is based on 10 pt standard sans-serif font .8 em.

-It's short and not good but it allows me to sarcastically answer questions on how long my code is.
+One day this in school one of the students came up to another one of my classmates and wanted to know how long his code was for an assignment.
+He responds by moving his hands apart and going, "About this long".
+We got all got a good chuckle out of it and it gave me the idea to write a super simple program that will read any source file and convert it to feet.